pvmlibs/flexid/README.md

    burst (except sequenceBits to some extent).
    Use case: you have own method of resolving worker ID in sane range (like < 65k) that will provide ID uniqueness.
-   Can provide unique ID: yes if provided unique worker id for each concurrent generator/thread and keep worker/host/container - worker id pair.
+   Can provide unique ID: yes if provided unique worker id for each concurrent generator/thread and keep worker/host/container - worker id pair assignment.

 All above resolvers are preconfigured for most common cases and should work performant out of the box, but you can adjust bits for your needs.
 Check also code for the description of class parameters.